House Bill No. 435

 (b) breed of the animal;

-(c) a record of vaccinations and veterinary care and treatment the animal has received, including, if available, the manufacturer's name and the serial number of the vaccination used; and
+(c) a record of vaccinations and veterinary care and treatment the animal has received;

-(a) if known, the name and address of the breeder of the animal;
+(e) name and address of the breeder of the animal; and

-(b) if known, the name and address of any person who owned or harbored the animal between its birth and the time of sale or adoption; and
+(f) name and address of any person who owned or harbored the animal between its birth and the time of sale.

+NEW SECTION.
 Section 2.
-Adoption of cat or dog from humane society, animal shelter, or pound -- spay or neuter required -- deposit -- penalty -- exceptions.
-(1) Except as provided in subsections (6) and (7), a humane society or publicly operated animal shelter or pound may not offer for adoption, sale, or trade any cat or dog that has not been redeemed by the owner unless:
+Adoption of cat or dog from animal shelter or humane society -- spay or neuter required -- deposit -- penalty.
+(1) Except as provided in subsections (6) and (7), a humane society or animal shelter or pound may not offer for adoption, sale, or trade any cat or dog that has not been redeemed by the owner unless:

 (a) the animal has been spayed or neutered; or

 (b) the person to whom the animal is released agrees in writing to have the animal spayed or neutered and a deposit for spaying or neutering the animal has been paid.
-The deposit must be in an amount determined by the humane society or publicly operated animal shelter or pound to be comparable to the lowest fee for spaying or neutering that is charged by veterinarians in the locale.
+The deposit must be in an amount determined by the humane society, animal shelter, or pound to be comparable to the lowest fee for spaying or neutering that is charged by veterinarians in the locale.

 (2) Upon payment of the deposit required in subsection (1), the person who is adopting the animal must receive a certificate for spaying or neutering, to be presented to a licensed veterinarian, who shall complete the certificate when the spaying or neutering is done.
-Upon receipt of the completed certificate verifying that the animal has been spayed or neutered, the humane society or publicly operated animal shelter or pound shall forward the deposit to the veterinarian who performed the procedure.
+Upon receipt of the completed certificate verifying that the animal has been spayed or neutered, the humane society, animal shelter, or pound shall forward the deposit to the veterinarian who performed the procedure.

 (3) The deposit must be forfeited if the spaying or neutering is not done: